-Dogs are carnivores and you wouldn’t see them making pasta in their natural surroundings.
-Since there’s no nutritional benefit for your dog, you can safely forego giving them pasta and just stick to their regular diet of a high-quality dog food.
+Dogs are carnivores and pasta wouldn’t be one of their top picks in their natural environment.
+Since there’s no nutritional benefit for your dog, you can forego giving them pasta and just stick to their regular diet of a high-quality dog food.

-If you’re wondering which dog food is best for your dog, just ask your vet the next time you have a scheduled visit.
-They’ll be able to give you the proper recommendation for your dogs size, weight, breed, and history.
-They’ll also be able to tailor a plan if your dog needs to gain or lose some pounds.
+If you’re wondering which dog food is best for your canine, just ask your vet the next time you have a scheduled visit.
+They’ll give you a proper recommendation for your dog’s size, weight, breed and history.
+They’ll also tailor a plan if your dog needs to gain or lose some pounds.

 As a Treat

-If you want to give them pasta as an occasional treat, it won’t disrupt their system too much, and won’t lead to immediate weight gain.
-Because of it’s mush, al dente nature it will stick to your dog’s teeth so you’ll want to give them a brushing afterward.
+If you want to give a dog pasta as an occasional treat, it won’t disrupt their system too much, and won’t lead to immediate weight gain.
+Because of it’s mushy, al dente nature it may stick to your dog’s teeth so you’ll want to give them a brushing afterwards.

 There are plenty of better things to give your dog than pasta.
 Even though noodles are really cheap and easy to make in bulk, they are not the best option to give your dog as a regular treat, or every time your family has a pasta dish.

-Stick to lean meats that will actually provide some protein to your dog and are closer to what they’d eat in the wild.
+Stick to lean meats that will actually provide some protein for your dog.
+Think of foods that are closer to what they’d eat in the wild.
+Forget the pasta.

 Dogs Are Boring Eaters

-While it may be fun to watch your dog light up when they eat from the table, they are just opportunistic eaters and don’t need any supplemental foods.
+While it may be fun to watch your dog light up when they eat from the table, they are just opportunistic eaters and don’t need any supplemental food scraps.
 Their dog food is designed to give them all that they need.
-As a human you probably can’t get your mind around eating the same kibble every day for your entire adult life, but eating a delicious variety of foods is one benefit we get that dogs don’t.
+As humans, we can’t get our minds around eating the same kibble every day.
+Eating a delicious variety of foods is one benefit we get that dogs don’t.